 Additionally, AVD does not apply in the following cases (in which case, no AVD is payable):

-Under the new adjustment, the refund mechanism for a HKPR purchaser who changes his/her single residential property has also been retained.
-Upon paying AVD at the new 15% rate and satisfying conditions for partial refund, he/she may seek a refund of AVD paid in excess of that computed under Scale 2 rates.
+For sale or transfer of residential properties, a HKPR purchaser who changes his/her single residential property would normlally be entitled for partial refund of AVD under the refund mechanism.
+Upon paying AVD at 15% rate and satisfying conditions for partial refund, he/she may seek a refund of AVD paid in excess of that computed under Scale 2 rates.

 HKPRs mainly include holders of valid Hong Kong Permanent Identity Cards as defined under the Registration of Persons Ordinance (Cap.
 177 of the Laws of Hong Kong).
 This definition also extends to Buyer's Stamp Duty (see below).

 The government of Hong Kong has introduced Buyer's Stamp Duty (BSD) which took effect on 27 October 2012.
-Unless exempted, BSD is imposed on all residential properties acquired on or after the effective date by any person (including a company incorporated) other than a HKPR.
-It is charged at a flat rate of 15% on the stated consideration or the market value of the property (whichever is the higher), and is payable in addition to the AVD and special stamp duty (please see section on ‘Special Stamp Duty’ below), if applicable.
+Unless specifically exempted, BSD is payable on an agreement for sale or a conveyance on sale executed on or after 27 October 2012 but before 28 February 2024 for the acquisition of any residential property.
+BSD is charged at 7.5% (applicable to instruments executed between 25 October 2023 and 27 February 2024) or 15% (applicable to instruments executed between 27 October 2012 and 24 October 2023) on the stated consideration or the market value of the property (whichever is the higher), and is payable in addition to the AVD and special stamp duty (please see section on ‘Special Stamp Duty’ below), if applicable.

 The buyer or the transferee is liable to pay the BSD within 30 days after the execution of the chargeable document (eg a provisional agreement of sale and purchase).
 If the time for stamping of any instrument chargeable with BSD falls before the amended Stamp Duty Ordinance (SDO) was published in the Gazette (ie 28 February 2014), that time for payment is to be replaced by a period of 30 days commencing immediately after the date of Gazette (ie on or before 30 March 2014).